FactMiners/mudf2Neo4j/mudf_import/README.md

 8 	| $10,000,000 to $49,999,999
 9 	| $50,000,000 to greater

 Each Museum node will have one IN_RANGE relationship link to its designated Income_Range.
 (This field is a convenient but potentially deceptive proxy property for a museum's "size" or "scope".
 It should be noted that some small museums may be "well-heeled" while large museums may have very small revenue streams.
-There is not field that explicitly details the visitor/contact scale of an institution.)
+There is no field that explicitly details the visitor/contact scale of an institution.)

 __LOCALE4__